andreaswolf/ansible-role-letsencrypt/README.md

   * creating private keys and Certificate Signature Requests (CSR) for hosts
   * configuring a cron job that automatically renews the certificates after 60 days

-Currently, you need to run the cron job manually to get a new certificate after running Ansible.
-This shortcoming will be fixed.
+During each role run, the certificate renewal script is also executed (as with the cron job), to ensure you get new certificates as soon as you have configured them.

 ## Requirements